 Banks would pass on all or part of the change to you the consumer.
-However, in the past few years we banks are making out of cycle rate changes.
+However, in the past few years, we banks are making out of cycle rate changes.
 This means they adjust their home loan rates independently to the RBA.
-The bank rationale is “their cost of funds” has changed.
+The bank’s rationale is that “their cost of funds” has changed.
 But the RBA has not adjusted the cash rate for a long time.

 So how do the banks justify this behaviour?